 The CCA (Centre for Contemporary Arts) is a multipurpose arts centre housed in the Grecian Chambers on Sauchiehall Street.
 The building was previously home to The Third Eye Centre in the 70s and 80s which hosted performances and exhibitions from artists such as Allen Ginsberg and Edwin Morgan.
 Nowadays it continues to function as a major cultural hub for Glasgow, offering a venue space, cafe, gallery, workspace and a well curated programme of events throughout the year.
 The 290 capacity venue space has played host to the likes of Spinning Coin, Khruangbin and Bill Ryder-Jones.

-SWG3 is a multi-disciplinary venue and arts space in the west end of Glasgow.
+SWG3 is a multi-disciplinary Glasgow music venue and arts space in the west end.
 It may not be destined to reach the same legendary status as the fabled club and venue The Arches, but SWG3 has done a great job of helping to fill the void left since its closure.
 Located just north of the River Clyde in a giant warehouse, it’s made up of several venue spaces (Poetry Club, Warehouse, TV Studio, Galvanizers and Galvanizers Yard) with capacities ranging from 125-5000.
 A variety of club nights, gigs and festivals take place in the indoor and outdoor spaces, with artists like LCD Soundsystem and Optimo gracing the stage in recent years.